Minnesota License Plates

 Previously embossed in 1234 S/T A format, with S/T stacked.

 Known as Special Registration (WX, Impounded, or "Whiskey"), plates are flat black on white, "Minnesota" on top, "10,000 Lakes" on bottom.
-Issued to allow a licensed driver to operate a motor vehicle when the original license plates have been impounded by court order or through administrative action.
+Issued to allow a licensed driver to operate a motor vehicle when the original license plates have been revoked by court order or through administrative action.

 Nick Jankovich has observed that this type appears to be going backwards.
 Both the WJ and WK series were flat, but the earlier WL and WM series were embossed.
 See History tab for details.